Richard5A/richard5a.github.io/docs/index.md

 # Home

 👋.
-My name's Richard.
+I'm Richard.
 On this page I will put some stuff I'm interested and probably also tutorials / step-by-step instructions to do things...
 I mean, just knowledge I want to share with the world!
 Feel free to look at the sources on [GitHub](https://github.com/Richard5A/richard5a.github.io/).
 Have fun!